JackEdTaylor/expra-wise25/lecture/index.md

 ````{margin}
 ```{warning}
-These pages are still under construction and will be updated continuously.
+These pages will be under continuous construction during the course.
 Please don't be surprised if some content is altered or added!
 ````